 While both are true to a degree, I feel it’s inappropriate to label companies as “lacking in brains” for still making use and taking advantage of outbound marketing strategies.
 It also does not always hold true that all outbound marketing does is interrupt people’s lives.
 Outbound marketing is still important even up to this day.

-The way I see it, it’s possible to embrace Inbound and not abandon Outbound altogether.
+The way I see it, in B2B lead generation, it’s possible to embrace Inbound and not abandon Outbound altogether.

 Inbound vs. Outbound